About the Project

 The student will spend time at NNL to understand the environmental and policy contexts within which decisions regarding the management and storage of nuclear waste are made.
-This will involve working alongside NNL colleagues to become acquainted with the focus and demands of their research and assessment.
-The student will also be a part of the GREEN CDT.
+This will involve working alongside NNL colleague to become acquainted with the focus and demands of their research and assessment.

 Based on your current searches we recommend the following search filters.

 Based on your current search criteria we thought you might be interested in these.